htadicha/ComfyZone/README.md

 #### Local Development (.env file)

-- **Keep your `.env` file** for local development
+- `.env` file is used for local development
-- Fill in your local database credentials, Stripe test keys, etc.
+- Local database credentials and Stripe test keys are configured in `.env`
-- This file is in `.gitignore` and won't be committed
+- This file is in `.gitignore` and is not committed

 #### Heroku Production (Config Vars)